heini208/fault_detector_spot/documentation/System_Design.md

 design enables flexibility and rapid extension.
 Once the final command set is known, this trade-off may be reconsidered as high modularity of the system enables swapping out the command handler without altering each command.

-Incoming commands are handled by the **CommandSubscriber** behavior tree node.
+Incoming commands are handled by the **CommandSubscriber** behaviour tree node.
 This node subscribes to two custom ROS 2 topics found in the [fault_detector_msgs package](https://github.com/heini208/fault_detector_msgs): one for basic commands and one for complex commands.
 Both types are queued internally upon reception, time-sorted, and then converted into internal command objects.
 These are stored appended onto a command buffer on the